-2.5 Troubleshooting
+3.5 Troubleshooting

 A complex project will almost always encounter issues in setup or design.
-MassMotion Flow provides a number of tools to help identify and resolve authoring related issues.
+Flow provides a number of tools to help identify and resolve authoring related issues.

-2.5.1 Auditing
+3.5.1 Auditing

-Auditing involves examining one or more objects and reporting on all properties that have non default values.
+Auditing an object will identify all properties that have non default values.
 This can sometimes uncover properties that were unintentionally modified or values that are incorrect.
 Audit results can be presented either by object or by property.
-See the Issue Window for information on how to review the issues collected by auditing.
+Object auditing is available through an object's right-click menu.
+See the Issue Window for information on how to review any resulting issues.

-2.5.2 Validation
+3.5.2 Validation

 Validation verifies general project integrity.
 Invalid property values in objects will be reported.
 Missing or incorrect references between objects will be flagged.
-And if there are potential problems that will interfere with network construction the issues will be noted.
 All issues are collected and presented using the Issue Window.